SolidRhino/sailarr-installer/README.md

 # Sailarr Installer

 Fully automated installation script for creating your own media server powered by Real-Debrid and the *Arr stack.
-One command setup with zero manual configuration required.
+One command setup with comprehensive configuration options.

 ## What is This?

 This installer deploys a complete media automation stack that streams content from Real-Debrid through Plex, using the *Arr applications (Radarr, Sonarr, Prowlarr) to manage your library.
-Everything is configured automatically - just run the script and start watching.
+The installer handles everything automatically based on your preferences.

 **Key Features:**
-- **One Command Installation** - Complete setup in minutes
+- **Fully Interactive Setup** - Configure exactly what you need
 - **Zero Manual Configuration** - All services automatically configured and connected
 - **TRaSH Guide Quality Profiles** - Industry-standard quality settings via Recyclarr
 - **Health Monitoring** - Automatic container restarts if issues are detected
-- **Flexible Download Clients** - Choose between RDTClient or Decypharr
+- **Multiple Download Clients** - Choose between RDTClient or Decypharr
+- **Optional Traefik Integration** - Reverse proxy with HTTPS support
+- **Authentication** - Optional password protection for all services

 ## Requirements